 8. Non-Competition.
-Employee agrees that during the period beginning on the Effective Date and ending on the later of (a) the first anniversary of the Effective Date and (b) the first anniversary of the end of the Term, Employee will not, without the prior written consent of the Company, in the United States or in any other country in which the Company or its subsidiaries conducts business, directly or indirectly, participate (other than as an investor in not more than 1% of the stock of a publicly traded corporation) in any way (whether as a founder, director, general or limited partner, stockholder, member, employee, consultant, contractor or otherwise), assist in any manner or in any capacity, or have any interest in or make any loan to any person, firm, corporation or business in connection with respect to the design, manufacture, marketing, development and sale of products or services that compete with (or products or services that are substantially similar to) the products and services that are designed, manufactured, marketed, developed or sold by the Company or its subsidiaries, including, without limitation, the marketing and sale of such products and services to consumers, resellers, retailers and wholesalers (a "Competing Business").
-In addition, the period beginning on the Effective Date and ending on the later of (a) the first anniversary of the Effective Date and (b) the first anniversary of the end of the Term, within the United States or in any other country in which the Company or its subsidiaries conducts business, Employee shall refrain from:
+Employee agrees that during the period beginning on the Effective Date and ending on the later of (a) the first anniversary of the Effective Date and (b) the first anniversary of the end of the Term, Employee will not, without the prior written consent of the Company, in the United States or in any other country in which the Company or its subsidiaries conducts business, directly or indirectly, participate (other than as an investor in not more than 1% of the stock of a publicly traded corporation) in any way (whether as a founder, director, general or limited partner, stockholder, member, employee, consultant, contractor or otherwise), assist in any manner or in any capacity, or have any interest in or make any loan to any person, firm, corporation or business in connection with or with respect to the design, manufacture, marketing, development and sale of products or services that compete with (or products or services that are substantially similar to) the products and services that are designed, manufactured, marketed, developed or sold by the Company or its subsidiaries, including, without limitation, the marketing and sale of such products and services to consumers, resellers, retailers and wholesalers (a "Competing Business").
+In addition, the period beginning on the Effective Date and ending on the later of (a) the first anniversary of the Effective Date and (b) the first anniversary of the end of the Term, within the United States or in any other country in which the Company or its subsidiaries, conducts business, Employee shall refrain from:

-(a) recruiting, soliciting, or inducing (or in any way assisting another person or enterprise to recruit, solicit or induce) any employee or consultant of the Company or its subsidiaries; (b) hiring or employing, directly or indirectly through any enterprise with which Employee is associated in any capacity, any employee or consultant of the Company or its subsidiaries; (c) soliciting for or on behalf of any business or entity, any past or present customer of the Company or its subsidiaries; and (d) diverting to any business or enterprise any present or future customer of the Company or its subsidiaries.
+(a) recruiting, soliciting, or inducing (or in any way assisting another person or enterprise to recruit, solicit or induce) any employee or consultant of the Company or its subsidiaries; (c) soliciting for or on behalf of any business or entity, any past or present customer of the Company or its subsidiaries; and (d) diverting to any business or enterprise any present or future customer of the Company or its subsidiaries.